Your Guide to

 - Is a grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a regular employee or the spouse of a regular employee (separately or together) is the sole court appointed legal guardian or sole managing conservator; or

-- Is a child for whom the regular employee has assumed a legal obligation for support immediately prior to the child’s adoption by the regular employee; or
+- Is a child for whom the regular employee has assumed a legal obligation for support immediately prior to the child’s adoption by the regular employee.

-You may continue covering an eligible dependent child after age 26 if he/she:
+You may continue covering an eligible dependent child after age 26 if they:

-- Is totally and continuously disabled and incapable of self-sustaining employment by reason of mental or physical disability; and
+- Are totally and continuously disabled and incapable of self-sustaining employment by reason of mental or physical disability; and

-- Meets the definition of a dependent by the Internal Revenue Service; and
+- Meet the definition of a dependent by the Internal Revenue Service; and

-- Was covered as an eligible family member under this plan immediately prior to his/her 26th birthday; and
+- Were covered as an eligible family member under this plan immediately prior to age 26 when the child’s eligibility would have otherwise ceased; and

-- Received that determination prior to his/her 26th birthday and continues to meet the clinical definition through subsequent periodic reassessments
+- Met the clinical definition of totally and continuously disabled before age 26 and continues to meet the clinical definition through subsequent periodic reassessments

 You may be asked to confirm dependent status on a periodic basis.